History of foreign relations of the People's Republic of China: Historical legacy and worldview

-A traditional concept related to China's view of itself as the Middle Kingdom that continues to have relevance is the idea of "using barbarians to control barbarians."
+A traditional concept related to China's view of itself as the "central state" that continues to have relevance is the idea of "using barbarians to control barbarians."
 In modern times, this practice has taken the form of using relations with one foreign power as a counterweight to relations with another.
 Two examples are China's policy of "leaning to one side" in the Sino-Soviet alliance of the 1950s for support against the United States and Beijing's rapprochement with the United States in the 1970s to counteract the Soviet threat China perceived at the time.
 China's strong desire for sovereignty and independence of action, however, seems to have made Chinese alliances or quasi-alliances short-lived.

 Another effect of China's historical legacy is its tendency toward isolationism and an ambivalence about opening up to the outside world.
-In imperial times, China's foreign relations varied from dynasty to dynasty—from cosmopolitan periods like the Tang dynasty (618-907) to isolationist periods such as the Ming dynasty (1368–1644), when few foreigners were allowed in the country.
+In imperial times, China's foreign relations varied from dynasty to dynasty—from cosmopolitan periods like the Tang dynasty (618–907) to isolationist periods such as the Ming dynasty (1368–1644), when few foreigners were allowed in the country.
 Overall, the sinocentric worldview and China's history of centuries of self-sufficiency favored isolation, which contributed to China's difficulty when confronted by expansionist Western powers in the nineteenth century.
 The debate over self-reliance and possible corruption by foreign influences or opening up to the outside world in order to modernize more quickly has continued for over a century and is still an issue today.